How to Quit Your Spending Addiction in 5 Simple Steps

 Credit cards can be a huge problem when you’re trying to save more and spend less.
 It’s easy to over-spend when you don’t have to see any cash going out of your wallet or bank account.
 The best thing you can do to make sure that you stay on track towards your goals, is to get rid of the credit cards and replace them with cold hard cash instead.

 Figure out exactly how much money you’re going to need when you go shopping, and only take that cash amount with you.
 That way, you can ensure that you don’t spend any more than you planned to.
 If you see something extra that you want to buy, you’ll have to go back home for your card, and that will give you time to think about whether you really need the extra item.
+When it comes to paying off your credit cards, you may be shocked to see the rate of interest you’ll be paying so, to avoid shock, use a credit card interest calculator so that you know in advance how much you can expect to pay.

 4. Don’t Underestimate Little Savings